Priority: - Prevent

 - This plant reproduces by seed.

-- Seeds are burrs and spiny it can easily attach to livestock, people, farm equipment and tires.
+- Seeds are spiny burrs and can easily attach to livestock, people, farm equipment and tires.

 - Seeds remain viable in the ground for up to 5 years.